Me-TV/Me-TV/README.md

 _dvb-tools_, whereas on Fedora Rawhide it is in the package _v4l-utils_ – for some reason Debian splits out the DVB tools from the V4L utils, whereas Fedora keeps them all together.
 To create the channels file you will not only need _dvbv5-scan_ installed but also the transmitter data files.
-These are in the package _dvb-scan-tables_ on both Debian and Fedora.
+These are in the package _dtv-scan-tables_ on both Debian and Fedora.
 However Debian installs them to /usr/share/dvb/dvb-t/ whereas Fedora installs them to /usr/share/dvbv5/dvb-t/.

 To have the channels file available before executing Me TV you can run _dvbv5-scan_ manually.
 For example: